-Once the pg_upgrade operation is complete, for all databases except "template0", execute the CREATE EXTENSION command to create the VCI extension, and then execute CREATE INDEX for all the VCI indexes deleted in step 1 as required.
+Once the pg_upgrade operation is complete, for all databases except "template0", execute CREATE EXTENSION to create the VCI extension, and then execute CREATE INDEX for all the VCI indexes deleted in step 1 as required.

 This chapter describes basic operations, from starting an instance to creating a database.